Triangle processes on graphs with given degree sequence: Introduction

 \begin{thm} Let $\mathcal{D}$ be a family of graphical degree sequences such that for all $\dsq\in\mathcal{D}$ of length~$n$ we have $d_1\geq d_2 \geq \cdots \geq d_n\geq 3$.
 Let $\lambda=\lambda(n)\geq 1$ be a function of $n$.
 Suppose that there exists an $\alpha\in(0,1)$ such that $\lambda\mu(\dsq)\leq \log^\alpha n$ for every $\dsq\in\mathcal{D}$ of length $n$ and all large enough $n$.
 If the switch chain is rapidly mixing on $\Gnd$ for all $\dsq\in\mathcal{D}$ then the same is true for the modified \ds\ chain with parameter~$\lambda$. \end{thm}

-The switch chain is known to be rapidly mixing for large classes of graphical sequences, in particular regular sequences~\cite{CDG07,GS} and all graphical sequences from P-stable families~\cite{hungarians,GG}.
+The switch chain is known to be rapidly mixing for large classes of graphical sequences, in particular regular sequences~\cite{CDG07,GS} and all graphical sequences from P-stable families~\cite{hungarians}.
 By Theorem~\ref{thm:rapid}, the \ds\ chain is also rapidly mixing for these graphical sequences, whenever $\lambda$ and $\dsq$ satisfy the conditions of the theorem.
+A special case is stated below.
+In particular, this corollary implies that if the maximum degree $d_1$ is bounded above by a positive constant $C$ for all $\dsq\in\mathcal{D}$ then the \ds\ chain is rapidly mixing for all $\dsq\in\mathcal{D}$.